This article was published on: 06/14/19 9:11 AM

 By Isabel Schnaidt and Inma Galvez-Shorts

-From Argentina to Belgium and from the USA to Uganda, young people are mobilizing by the hundreds of thousands to demand greater action on climate change, plastic pollution, deforestation, and more.
-Driven by the understanding that the action that leaders take — or do not take — in the next decade will determine life and livelihoods for generations to come, these young people are striking from school and taking to the streets for a transformational change for people, planet, and our shared prosperity.
+Around the world, young people are mobilizing by the hundreds of thousands to demand greater action on climate change.
+Driven by the understanding that the action that leaders take — or do not take — in the next decade will determine life and livelihoods for generations to come, these young people are striking from school and taking to the streets for a transformational change for people, planet and our shared prosperity.

 Unimpressed with political soundbites and platitudes, these young people are refusing to settle for anything less than transformational change, informed by recent scientific reports that find that we have just over a decade to halve our global greenhouse gas emissions.

-Feeling inspired already?
-Us too — Here are 15 of the top young climate activists you should be following on social media:
+Feeling inspired?
+Us too — Here are some of the top young climate activists you should be following on social media:

 John Paul Jose | India